Liversedge Town Hall

-The Old Town Hall is a former municipal building in Knowler Hill in Liversedge, West Yorkshire, England.
+Liversedge Town Hall is a former municipal building and town hall on Knowler Hill in the town of Liversedge, West Yorkshire, England.
 The building, which formerly operated as the offices of Liversedge Urban District Council, is now used as private residential accommodation.

 History

 Following significant population growth, largely associated with the woollen industry, a local board of health was established in the Liversedge area in 1875.
 The main reason for the formation of the board was to establish proper drainage in the township, but a second order priority was to commission offices for the board itself: the site they selected for the new building was open land at the top of Knowler Hill.

 The building was designed by William Ellis of Heckmondwike in the Italianate style, built in limestone brick and was completed in around 1880.
 The design involved a symmetrical main frontage with three bays facing onto Knowler Hill.
 The central bay featured a doorway with a fanlight, an archivolt and a keystone which was flanked by pilasters supporting a cornice; the pilasters were decorated with carved floral bosses.
 On the first floor, the central bay was fenestrated by a pair of round headed windows and the other bays were fenestrated in a similar style.
 At roof level there was a heavily bracketed cornice.
 Internally, the principal room was the boardroom for the local board.